Getting help at New Directions for Women is as simple as two easy steps:

 Some are brand new to the recovery process, and this represents their first opportunity of seeking professional help to recover from addiction.
 They are looking for a holistic approach to treatment that addresses the body, mind, and spirit.
 At New Directions for Women, we provide a solid foundation for continuous, life-long success against her disease in a women’s only sanctuary, which includes all levels of care from detox stepped down to sober living.

-Others will come to us because they have tried other methods either on their own, through another facility or program and could not get the traction and support they needed.
-Perhaps the other program was co-ed, or was only for 28 days.
-We’ve found that long term care in a gender specific setting that addresses patients’ trauma is the best solution for women getting sober.
+Others will come to us because they have tried other methods either independently, through another facility or program, and could not get the traction and support they needed.
+Perhaps the other program was co-ed or was only for 28 days.
+We’ve found that long-term care in a gender-specific setting that addresses patients’ trauma is the best solution for women getting sober.

 Who Gets Help At New Directions for Women?

-Women suffering from the disease of addition and alcoholism, and their loved ones get help here.
+Women suffering from the disease of addiction and alcoholism and their loved ones get help here.
 We are fortunate to have treated people from all over the world.
-Women come to New Directions for Women broken, and leave determined to succeed.
-Families, husbands, children reach out to NDFW to get the help for the woman they love.
+Women come to New Directions for Women broken and leave determined to succeed.
+Families, husbands, children reach out to NDFW to get help for the woman they love.
 We have women throughout the United States and abroad seeking shelter from addiction.
-We also have women that have completed a primary care program and want to come to us for extended stay, as research shows that the longer a woman stays in treatment at varying levels of care, especially for at least 90 days to a year, the outcome for her continued lifelong recovery increases dramatically.
+We also have women that have completed a primary care program and want to come to us for an extended stay, as research shows that the longer a woman stays in treatment at varying levels of care, especially for at least 90 days to a year, the outcome for her continued lifelong recovery increases dramatically.